hannorein/rebound/README.md

 Paper
 -----

-A paper describing this code has been submitted to A&A. A preprint can be found on the arXiv at http://arxiv.org/abs/1110.4876.
+The paper describing this code has been accepted for publication by Astronomy and Astrophysics on 6 November 2011.
+A preprint can be found on the arXiv at http://arxiv.org/abs/1110.4876 and at http://www.aanda.org/articles/aa/pdf/forth/aa18085-11.pdf.

 Screenshot
 ----------